This is the second in a series of tutorials on The Photographer's Ephemeris desktop web app.

 - Astronomical twilight begins

-If you’re looking to shoot a clear, starry sky, you probably want it to be truly dark i.e. after the moon has set and before twilight.
-Using the information in the timeline, you can see that on this particular night, there’s only a small window of opportunity: the moon sets at 03:53 am, but astronomical twilight begins at 04:33 am.
-It’s likely that the best time is somewhere between 04:15 and 04:30am.
-Once astronomical twilight begins, objects such as the Milky Way will not be visible in the sky.
+If you’re looking to shoot a clear, starry sky, you probably want it to be truly dark, i.e. after the moon has set and before astronomical twilight begins.
+Using the information in the timeline, you can see that on this particular night, there’s only a small window of opportunity: the moon sets at 04:07 am, but astronomical twilight begins at 04:55 am.
+It’s likely that the best time is somewhere between 04:15 and 04:40am.
+Once astronomical twilight begins, objects such as the Milky Way will become less visible in the sky, disappearing altogether as nautical twilight progresses.

-You should still have the date set at 3 August 2009, click the sunrise event in the timeline for that day.
-Now view the shadow circle by holding down the shift key (on Mac you can lock the shadow circle by using the caps lock).
+Set the date to 03 August 2021, then click the sunrise event in the timeline.
+Now view the shadow circle by holding down the handle of the time slider.
 A dark circle appears within the map, centred on the red pin.

 The circle turns orange because the sun is now above +0°.
 Keep scrubbing the slider to the right and the orange circle will turn black again when the sun reaches +6°.
 A sun altitude of less than +6° corresponds to golden light (due to atmospheric scattering) and a great time for photography.
 If you scrub all the way towards sunset, the same thing happens at the end of the day.
 In the image below you can see the sun altitude information in the legend shows that the sun is below +6° for the time selected.